collector-bank/common-restapi-aspnet/README.md

 **Get Requests**

-*Note that the RestfulRoute must match the resource identifier route of the request object.*
+*Note that the RestfulRoute must match the resource identifier uri of the request object.*
-*Also, note the [FromUri] which is needed on HTTP Get requests.*
+*Note the [FromUri] that is needed on HTTP Get requests.*

 ```csharp
 public class GetController : ApiController
 {